acoustic-content-samples/sample-sites-pzn/README.md

 ### Personalized home page

-The Home page contains a content item of the **Personalized item** type.
+The Home page contains a content item of the **Personalized content** type.
 This item performs a search to retrieve and display custom content based on the current user's role:
 ```
 readonly TYPE: string = 'Image with information';
 this.queryString = fl=document:%5Bjson%5D,lastModified&fq=classification:(content)&fq=type:("${this.TYPE}")&fq=tags:(${this.pzn_tag})&rows=1